 What will you find in our centre?

-Have you seen with your eyes the spots on the Sun, craters on the Moon, the ring of Saturn, the storms and satellites of Jupiter, crescent of Venus, colour binary stars, sparking star clusters, fine nebulae and galaxies millions light years away?
-We can comfortably show you all of that with the help of modern automatically guided telescopes with the lens diameter of up to 35 cm.
+Have you seen with your eyes the spots on the Sun, craters on the Moon, the ring of Saturn, the storms and satellites of Jupiter, crescent of Venus, colour binary stars, star clusters, nebulas and galaxies millions light years away?
+We can comfortably show you all of that with the help of modern astronomical telescopes with the lens diameter of up to 35 cm.
 Excursions in English and German only by prior agreement (for groups of at least 10 visitors).

-Also the small planetarium is able to conjure up an illusion of the star sky with several conspicuous planets and the Moon on its cupola with a diameter of 8 meters.
-But unlike its more modern and bigger counterpart, it offers intimate atmosphere with a pleasant place to sit down.
+The Small Planetarium is able to conjure up an illusion of the starry sky with several conspicuous planets and the Moon on its dome with a diameter of 8 meters.
+But unlike the bigger Digitarium, it offers intimate atmosphere with a pleasant place to sit down.
 Excursions in English and German only by prior agreement (for groups of at least 10 visitors).

-The observation deck offers almost magical both day and night views of Brno.
+The Observation Deck offers almost magical both day and night views of Brno.
 With your eyes, but also with the help of portable telescopes you can take a look at the night sky.
 Although it is not very dark, you can still see the Sun, Moon, planets of the Solar System and the most conspicuous star constellations from there.
 The Observation Deck is open during the day without guided observations.

-Joining the observatory and planetarium as early as in the 1960’s resulted into a unique combination of a couple of very specific astronomical facilities, which is not very common in the world, but which offers a wide range of great opportunities in popularization of astronomy and scientific activities.
-The employees of the observatory and planetarium in Brno did scientific research – mainly of meteorites and variable stars.
-Without exaggeration we can say that at that time we became a true centre of amateur astronomical research in the then Czechoslovakia.
+Joining the observatory and planetarium as early as in the 1960’s resulted into a unique combination of very specific astronomical facilities, which is not very common in the world, but which offers a wide range of great opportunities in popularization of astronomy and scientific activities.

-The interest in astronomical programmes was still increasing, so at the beginning of 1980’s the officials decided to enlarge the building, whose main part then became a hall of the big planetarium (type Spacemaster from the company Carl Zeiss Jena).
-Although the new projection system was already bought in 1978, the building process itself started in 1986 and then the big planetarium waited for its official opening until October 1991.
+The interest in astronomical programmes was still increasing, so at the beginning of 1980’s the officials decided to enlarge the building, of which the main part was a hall of the big planetarium (type Spacemaster from the company Carl Zeiss Jena).
+Although the new projection system was already bought in 1978, the building process itself started in 1986 and the big planetarium was not officially opened until October 1991.

-It is no wonder that in 2005 the city observatory and planetarium began preparing a transformation to a multi-visual centre, where science, art and education should permeate.
-Not only the building went through a transformation, but also the programme orientation, personnel and the whole style of work.
+In 2005 the city observatory and planetarium began preparing a transformation into a multi-visual centre.
+The transformation did not involve only the building but also the programme orientation, personnel and the whole style of work.
 The foundation stone was laid down on 7 October 2009 by 16 astronauts from Bulgaria, South Korea, Poland, Slovakia, the Russian Federation and United States of America, and Vladimír Remek, the first Czechoslovak cosmonaut, became its guarantor.
-The complete reconstruction was finished in August 2011 and the new Brno Observatory and Planetarium was open in November 2011.